Early Identification and Referral Toolbox

 A key responsibility of state deaf-blind projects (SDBPs) is to work with state systems and local community agencies to help them identify—and refer to the SDBP—children who are deaf-blind as early as possible, ideally during infancy.
 SDBPs can help link infants and toddlers with or at risk for deaf-blindness to appropriate evaluation and early intervention services and provide resources and support to their EI providers and families.

 This guide provides suggestions and resources to help state deaf-blind projects improve early identification and referral (EI&R).
-It’s organized by the four service systems most likely to be important partners:
+It’s organized by the three service systems most likely to be important partners:

 - Part C